Author: Chelsey Blair

-“Kyra, move your ass!”
-Jessica shouted.
-I’d frozen again, in the center of the corridor.
-I hurried to take my place in the cab line.
+Jessica cut her eyes back to me, her pursed lips radiating impatience, and I hurried to take my place in the cab line.
 It moved faster than I thought such a large group of people could.
 Fine, I based my expectations on the sluggish pace of the Grott’s Crossing cafeteria line, but I couldn’t believe how little time passed before we’d taken our seats in the back of a cab with a driver asking, “Where to?”

 Jessica rummaged through her purse.
 I listened to the sound of crumpling paper for a beat and then reached into my messenger bag.
 Dad had put together a folder of all the paperwork we’d been sent.
 I glanced at the cards he’d made for these occasions.
 They had the address and cross streets all typed out.
 I took one out to hand to the driver.
 He twisted in his seat, impatience oozing from every drop of sweat the summer afternoon brought to his face.

 I kept my eyes on the serif font on the card.
 “122 East 12th.
 It’s 12th between Third and Fourth Avenues.”

 I ran my tongue along the edges of my teeth, letting them bite into it a little.
 It hurt.
 That should mean I wasn’t dreaming.
 I couldn’t believe it.
 Any minute now the conductor would shake me awake.
 I’d look into his eyes and my mouth would refuse to open.
 He’d—